RCC0149/ANA605/README.md

 **Author:** Randall C. Crawford

-This repository contains coursework completed for **ANA 605: Analytic Models & Data Systems**, a graduate-level course focused on building, evaluating, and comparing statistical models using real data and R Studio.
+This repository contains coursework completed for **ANA 605: Analytic Models & Data Systems**, a graduate-level course focused on building, evaluating, and comparing statistical models using datasets and R Studio.

 The course emphasized **how and why models work**, with particular attention to **variation, error, sampling, and inference**, rather than treating analytics as a black-box exercise.